 A flat roof has either a 10-degree or lower slope or is entirely flat, requiring a complex choice of materials.
 Yeah, Asphalt shingles are not a wise choice, bud.
-So, what are the best roofing materials for flat roofs?
+So, what’s the best roofing materials for flat roofs?

 Considering factors like longevity and durability, EPDM and TPO are the top choices for flat roofs.
 However, conventional materials, such as built-up roofing, have been widely used.